 When the user is going through your app, a clear screen or slow loading of the content can influence them and it can appear like the app is solidified.
 To stay away from this, the mobile app must give the client a feeling that the app is responsive and quick.
 One must use temporary placeholders to create a feeling of fast loading.

 A great UX design makes an app easy and pleasant to use and, as a result, it increases customer satisfaction.
-It is important UX designers of any mobile app development company to be aware of all mobile app UX design guidelines.
+It is important for UX designers of any mobile app development company to be aware of all mobile app UX design guidelines.

 According to a survey by Statista, at the end of the third quarter of 2018, out of millions of app in the Google Play Store, there were around 2.1 million of apps with best mobile app UX design and the count of Apple’s app was almost 2 million.
 As there are countless apps available in the market, to have a completely successful app totally depends on the overall mobile app UX design for both Android and iOS platforms.
 For this, to stick with the best practices of UX designing mentioned above is important.